ApostolisC/AI-Scamming-Simulation/SECURITY.md

-# Security Guide - AI Scammer Simulation
+# Security Guide - ScamSimAI

 ## 🔒 Overview

-This security guide outlines the security measures, best practices, and configurations implemented in the AI Scammer Simulation project.
+This security guide outlines the security measures, best practices, and configurations implemented in the ScamSimAI project.
 Following these guidelines ensures secure deployment and operation of the application.

 ## 🛡️ Security Architecture